-- 1. Traditional Formats: - Meets in which the open stretch, timed warm-ups and competition are conducted in one gym, with the timed warm-ups on all four events first, then competition on all four events (30-second TOUCH WARM-UPS are required). - b.
-Meets in which the open stretch and timed warm-ups on all four events are conducted in a warm-up gym, then the gymnasts move to a competition gym in order to compete on all four events.
-(30-second TOUCH WARM-UPS are always required when the timed warm-ups are conducted on apparatus other than the competition apparatus.) - The apparatus must be identical to the competitive gym, with the exception of the Floor Exercise.
-If a spring tumbling strip is used instead of a full Floor Exercise area, it must be a minimum of 60' long and 8' wide. - c.
-When using either of the above formats, if squads consist of 13 or more Bronze, Silver, or Gold gymnasts or 9 or more Platinum or Diamond gymnasts, the squad MAY be divided into two sub-groups for the competition warm-ups (30-second touch.)
-The first half takes their 30-second TOUCH WARM-UPS, and then competes; then the second half takes their 30-second TOUCH WARM-UPS and competes.
-TOUCH WARM-UPS on Beam and Floor may be staggered. - Taking the 30-second TOUCH WARM-UP in this instance is at the discretion of the personal coach and MUST be allowed, if desired. - 2.
-Modified Traditional FORMAT (alternating warm-up and competition): - Meets in which the open stretch, timed warm-ups and competition are conducted in one gym in which there is only one set of apparatus.
-The timed warm-ups immediately precede competition on each event (this format eliminates the requirement of a 30-second TOUCH WARM-UP). - When squads consist of 13 or more Bronze, Silver, or Gold gymnasts or 9 or more Platinum or Diamond gymnasts, the squad MAY be divided into two sub-groups.
-The first half takes their timed warm-ups, and then competes; then the second half takes their timed warm-ups and competes.
-TOUCH WARM-UPS on beam and floor may be staggered.
+- a. #1: 1 GYM Meets in which the open stretch, timed warm-ups and competition are conducted in one (1) gym, with the timed warm-ups on all four (4) events first, then competition on all four (4) events (30-second TOUCH WARM-UPS are required under certain conditions- see Competition Warm-up Procedures). - b. #2: WARM UP GYM + COMPETITION GYM Meets in which the open stretch and timed warm-ups on all four (4) events are conducted in a warm-up gym, then the gymnasts move to a competition gym to compete on all four (4) events.
+(30-second TOUCH WARM-UPS are always required when the timed warm-ups are conducted on apparatus other than the competition apparatus.) - The warm-up apparatus MUST be identical to the competitive apparatus, apart from the Floor Exercise.
+If a spring tumbling strip is used instead of a full FX area, it MUST be a minimum of 60' long and 8' wide. - c.
+When using either of the two (2) Traditional format options, squads MAY be divided into two subgroups for the competition warm-up (30-second touch) ONLY if squads consist of: - 1) 13 or more DEV Compulsory and/or Xcel Bronze, Silver, or Gold gymnasts OR - 2) 9 or more DEV Optional and/or Xcel Platinum, Diamond, or Sapphire gymnasts - 3) The first half takes their 30-second touch warm-ups, and then competes; then the second half takes their 30-second touch warm-ups and competes.
+Touch warm-ups on Beam and Floor may be staggered. - Taking the 30-second TOUCH WARM-UP in this instance is at the discretion of the personal coach and MUST be allowed, if desired. - 2.
+MODIFIED TRADITIONAL FORMATS (alternating warm-up and competition both formats ELIMINATE the requirement of a 30-second touch warm-up): - a. #1: 1 GYM: Meets in which the open stretch, timed warm-ups and competition are conducted in one (1) gym in which there is ONLY 1 SET OF APPARATUS.
+The timed warm-ups immediately precede competition on each event. - b. #2: 1 GYM: Meets in which the open stretch, timed warm-ups and competition are conducted in one gym in which there is 1 Vault, 1 set of Bars, 2 Balance Beams, and 1 Floor Exercise mat in the competition gym.
+NO WARM-UP GYM.
+Timed warm-ups immediately preceding competition on each event with continuous rotations.
+The judges move from the "A" beam to the "B" beam for competition.
+Timed warm-ups immediately preceding competition on that event. - c.
+When squads consist of 13 or more DEV Compulsory and/or Xcel Bronze, Silver, or Gold gymnasts or 9 or more Optional and/or Xcel Platinum, Diamond or Sapphire gymnasts, the squad MAY be divided into two (2) sub-groups.
+The first half takes their timed warm-ups, and then competes; then the second half takes their timed warm-ups and competes. - d.
+Touch warm-ups on Beam and Floor may be staggered.

-3. Non-Traditional Formats:
+3. NON-TRADITIONAL FORMATS: